thespacedoctor/panstamps/docs/source/usage.md

-        mjdStart                                the start of the time-window within which to select images mjdEnd                                  the end of the time-window within which to select images mjd                                     report the warp closest in time to this mjd
+        mjdStart                                the start of the time-window within which to select images mjdEnd                                  the end of the time-window within which to select images mjd                                     report the warp closest in time to this mjd warp                                    select the warp images to download from STScI (IP of the machine running panstamps must be white=listed by MAST to allow for warp access) stack                                   select the stack images to download from STScI

 ```